EliasB8/100-days-of-code/log.md

 **Today's Progress**: Learned about redux actions and thunks.
 I also learned about middlewares and async actions.

 **Thoughts**: Shit is getting REAL!!

+### Day 38: August 10, Monday, 2020

+**Today's Progress**: Learned about REST and how to use json-server node module for creating a REST server.
+I also learend about fetch along with promises.

+**Thoughts**: Promise then catch!!